 UK: Survey highlights poor hygiene among catering staff

+The Food Standards Agency (FSA) has published the largest-ever nationwide survey of the food hygiene knowledge of workers in the catering industry - with worrying results.
 The survey of over 1,000 workers and managers in small independent catering businesses revealed that more than a third of staff (39%) are neglecting to wash their hands after visits to the lavatory whilst at work.
 The research also demonstrated that half of all those interviewed (53%) did not appear to wash their hands before preparing food.

 - US food next wave on display at Winter Fancy Food

 - Unilever 'lining up spreads sale'